 So, how do we know that we’re studying animals in the correct way when we’re approaching the subject from our own very unique perspective?

 I sense a lot of tension in your work.
-You’re clearly very critical of the way animals have been studied throughout the last century or so.
+You’re very critical of the way animals have been studied throughout the last century or so.

 It seems to be almost like a criminal charge, this accusation of anthropomorphism.